jdickan/evo-codePlayground/README.md

 # To start the server
 `node index.js`

+# To view the page (on local server)

+Navigate to [localhost:3030](http://localhost:3030/) and you should see the root page.

 ## Tip
 The node server needs to be restrated to show changes.
 Installing [nodemon](https://www.npmjs.com/package/nodemon.) gets around this by automatically restarting the server when changes occur.
 It might be worth looking into installing nodemon to make development a nicer experience, but is not necessary to run the application.

 ### To install globally
 `npm install -g nodemon`